cozis/blogtech/README.md

 # Known Issues
 - Server replies to HTTP/1.0 clients as HTTP/1.1
+- Server rejects HEAD requests

 # Contributing
-I usually work on the DEV branch and merge into MAIN once in a while.
-If you open a pull requests remember to target DEV.
+I usually work on the [DEV](https://github.com/cozis/blogtech/tree/dev) branch and merge into [MAIN](https://github.com/cozis/blogtech/tree/main) once in a while.
+If you open a pull requests remember to target [DEV](https://github.com/cozis/blogtech/tree/dev).
 It will make things easier!